Lexawise's Official Icon

 What is the passing score for the New Hampshire real estate license exam?

-The Salesperson exam contains 100 questions in the national portion, while the state portion comprises 40 questions.
-You must achieve a scaled score of 70 to pass each portion of the salesperson exam.
+The exam contains 80 questions in the national portion, while the state portion comprises 40 questions.
+You must score of 56 points to pass the national portion and 28 to pass the state portion of the salesperson exam.

 What is the time limit for the New Hampshire real estate exam?